-You have a personal responsibility to declare any interest that might reasonably be regarded as potentially giving rise to a conflict.
+Decision Makers have a personal responsibility to declare any interest that might reasonably be regarded as potentially giving rise to a conflict.

-On appointment or on the adoption of this policy, whichever is later, you must complete a declaration of interests form:
+On appointment, those involved in governance must complete a declaration of interests form:

-- Listing any personal interests, business interests or other direct or indirect interests that might potentially give rise to a conflict of interests. - Listing any interests of persons connected to them that may give rise to a conflict of interest. - Declaring any gifts or hospitality received or offered to you as part of your Decision Maker role. - Confirming that you are not aware of any conflict, other than those already disclosed, that exists between your role as Trustee and your personal circumstances or other interests. - Confirming the directorships, partnerships and employment that you are involved with or hold. - Listing any other trusteeships or governorships at other educational institutions or charities. - Confirming that you will update the form annually, or sooner if any changes occur. - Confirming that you will declare any conflict that arise in the future.
+- Listing any personal interests, business interests or other direct or indirect interests that might potentially give rise to a conflict of interests. - Listing any interests of persons connected to them that may give rise to a conflict of interest. - Declaring any gifts or hospitality received or offered to them as part of their Decision Maker's role. - Confirming that they are not aware of any conflict, other than those already disclosed, that exists between their governance role and their personal circumstances or other interests. - Confirming the directorships, partnerships and employment that they are involved with or hold. - Listing any other trusteeships or governorships at other educational institutions or charities. - Confirming that they will update the form annually, or sooner if any changes occur. - Confirming that they will declare any conflict that arise in the future.